donie-banana/donie-banana.github.io/README.md

 PHP is NOT possible as this is a client side theme.
 <h4>STEP 1.1 MAKE THE MANIFEST.JSON</h4>
 The manifest.json tells chrome what to do with these files.
-For a custom newpage, “chrome_url_overrides”: { “newtab”: “newtab.html”} is sws already needed.
+For a custom newpage, “chrome_url_overrides”: { “newtab”: “newtab.html”} is needed.
 Example:
 ```json
 {